 Bathing Your Puppy

-We all know that bathing our dogs is important.
+We all know that bathing and hygiene dogs is important.
 However, the specifics of bathing your dog can be a bit more complicated.
 Your dog’s coat type and lifestyle will determine how often they need a bath.

 While all dogs need to be bathed every once in a while, some dog’s coats are designed to require baths less often.
 Dogs with corded coats, like the Puli, don’t require bathing that often at all.
 They don’t develop a doggie odour and dirt doesn’t tend to build-up in their fur.